 Members of the Executive Committee are Daniel K. Frierson, Chairman, William F. Blue, Jr. and Lowry F. Kline.
 Except as otherwise limited by law or by resolution of the Board of Directors, the Executive Committee has and may exercise all of the powers and authority of the Board of Directors for the management of the business and affairs of the Company, which power the Executive Committee exercises between the meetings of the full Board of Directors.
-The Executive Committee acted once, by written consent, in 2016.
+The Executive Committee met two (2) times in 2017.

 Members of the Audit Committee are Michael L. Owens, Chairman, William F. Blue, Jr., Charles E. Brock, Walter W. Hubbard, Lowry F. Kline, Hilda S. Murray, and John W. Murrey, Ill.
 All of the members of the Audit Committee are "independent directors" as that term is defined by applicable regulations and rules of the National Association of Securities Dealers, Inc. ("NASD").
 The Audit Committee evaluates audit performance, handles relations with the Company's independent auditors, and evaluates policies and procedures relating to internal accounting functions and controls.
 The Audit Committee has the authority to engage the independent accountants for the Company.
 The Audit Committee operates pursuant to an Audit Committee Charter adopted by the Board of Directors.
-The Audit Committee has implemented pre-approval policies and procedures related to the provision of audit and non-audit services related to those services.
+The Audit Committee has implemented pre-approval policies and procedures related to the provision of audit and non-audit services performed by the independent auditors.
+Under these procedures, the Audit Committee approves the type of services to be provided and the estimated fees related to those services.

-The Audit Committee met four (4) times in 2016.
+The Audit Committee met four (4) times in 2017.